 On longer timescales, the regression model~\eqref{eq:lin_reg} performs poorly, as the relationship between gyre circulation and anomalous surface buoyancy flux contrast becomes non-linear with time.
-This is accompanied by an oscillatory behavior in the gyre strength, as can be observed in the time series in Fig.~\ref{fig:linear_fit_first10}.
-Although the North Atlantic gyre strength time series shows high variability, the circulation estimates for both $+7.5\;\mathrm{W}\,\mathrm{m}^{-2}$ and $+15\;\mathrm{W}\,\mathrm{m}^{-2}$ simulations are generally greater than the control.
-The North Pacific subtropical gyre strength anomalies monotonically increase with time for the $+15\;\mathrm{W}\,\mathrm{m}^{-2}$ simulation (Fig.~\ref{fig:linear_fit_first10}b), but show no temporal relation for the $+7.5\;\mathrm{W}\,\mathrm{m}^{-2}$ simulation.
+This non-linearity is accompanied by an oscillatory behavior in the gyre strength, as can be observed in the time series in Fig.~\ref{fig:linear_fit_first10}. \citet{Winton1997} argues that these buoyancy-forced oscillations increase in frequency and amplitude with the meridional surface buoyancy flux gradient, consistent with our observations.
+Although the North Atlantic and North Pacific subtropical gyre strength time series shows high variability (Fig.~\ref{fig:linear_fit_first10}a), the circulation estimates for both $+15\;\mathrm{W}\,\mathrm{m}^{-2}$ and $+30\;\mathrm{W}\,\mathrm{m}^{-2}$ simulations are generally greater than the control.
 The South Atlantic subtropical gyre strength is enhanced in the first decade of the simulations (Fig.~\ref{fig:linear_fit_first10}c), followed by a plateauing for about 20-25 years.
-The reduction in the South Atlantic subtropical gyre strength in the last 50 years can be attributed to an inaccurate estimate of the circulation: integrating meridional transport for all isopycnals having $\sigma_2 \le 1035.8 \; \mathrm{kg}\,\mathrm{m}^{-3}$ captures a part of the mid-depth overturning circulation.
-The South Pacific subtropical gyre strength anomalies are minimal for both $+7.5\;\mathrm{W}\,\mathrm{m}^{-2}$ and $+15\;\mathrm{W}\,\mathrm{m}^{-2}$ simulations in the first decade, but grow with time, with the gyre strength in the $+15\;\mathrm{W}\,\mathrm{m}^{-2}$ simulation fluctuating around the control.
+The reduction in the South Atlantic subtropical gyre strength in the last 50 years can be attributed to an inaccurate estimate of the circulation: integrating meridional transport for all isopycnals having $\sigma_2 \le 1035.8 \; \mathrm{kg}\,\mathrm{m}^{-3}$ captures a part of the southward flowing mid-depth overturning circulation.
+The South Pacific subtropical gyre strength anomalies are minimal in the first decade, and subsequently fluctuate around the control for both $+15\;\mathrm{W}\,\mathrm{m}^{-2}$ and $+30\;\mathrm{W}\,\mathrm{m}^{-2}$ simulations.
 In conclusion, an oscillatory response is present in all four subtropical gyres, suggesting that there is a complicated feedback between ocean circulation and surface buoyancy forcing.

-The North Atlantic subtropical gyre shows an oscillatory response in terms of strength (Fig.~\ref{fig:linear_fit_first10}a) as well as the western boundary separation latitude (Fig.~\ref{fig:NA_Deep_gyre}a).
-The contraction of the northern extent of the subtropical gyre is accompanied by a shoaling and southward expansion of the cyclonic North Atlantic subpolar gyre (compare green contours in Figs.~\ref{fig:NA_Deep_gyre}c and~\ref{fig:NA_Deep_gyre}d).
-The shoaled subpolar gyre carries colder water to the subtropical regions in the near-surface layers, which sits above the less dense subtropical gyre.
-The unstable vertical structure leads to convection in the northern half of the western boundary region, resulting in excessively deep mixing layers during that time period (Fig.~\ref{fig:NA_Deep_gyre}b).